Libyan frigate Dat Assawari

 Dat Assawari was a frigate operated by the Libyan Navy.
 The ship was built by VT Group in the United Kingdom.
 It was ordered in February 1968 and delivered in 1973.
 The ship's design, the Vosper Mk 7 is a modified version of the Alvand-class frigate built for the Iranian Navy.
 The ship had an extensive refit in Italy by CNR Riva Trigoso 1979–1980 when new sensors and missiles were installed.
-During the refit, the ship was mined by unidentified swimmers.
+During the refit, the ship was mined by French commandos from SDECE.
 The vessel returned to service in 1983, but returned to Italy for repairs in 1984–1985 and 1989–1990.
 The frigate was reportedly scrapped in the late 1990s.

 Design and description

 Dat Assawari was a modified version of the Vosper Thornycroft Mark 7 design, based on the Alvand-class frigates constructed for the Iranian Navy.
 It was larger and had different armament than the Iranian ships.
 As built, Dat Assawari had a standard displacement of 1325 LT and 1625 LT at full load.
 The frigate measured 94.5 m long between perpendiculars and 100.6 m overall with a beam of 11 m and a draught of 3.4 m.
 The vessel was powered by a combined diesel or gas system composed of two Rolls-Royce Marine Olympus gas turbines turning two shafts rated at 46400 shp, giving the frigate a maximum speed of 37.5 kn and two Paxman Ventura 16Y JACM diesel engines rated at 3500 bhp.
 Dat Assawari had a range of 5700 nmi at 17 kn.

 Dat Assawari was initially armed with a triple Seacat surface-to-air missile launcher, a 4.5 in Mk 8 gun, a pair of single Bofors 40 mm L/70 guns, an Oerlikon GDM-A turret mounting twin Oerlikon 35 mm guns, and a Mk.10 Limbo Anti-submarine mortar.
 The frigate's sensor suite comprised Plessey AWS-1 air-search radar, Decca 629 navigation radar, two Contraves Sea Hunter fire-control radars and Types 162, 170 and 174 sonar.